briatte/srqm/README.md

 The course requires a working copy of [Stata][stata].
 Instructions to set up your computer for the course are provided in the introduction of the course handbook.
 Additional material is distributed in class through Google Docs.

-If you are reading this online on GitHub, please feel free to [report issues](https://github.com/briatte/srqm/issues) or ask for enhancements.
-Feedback on [running the course in Stata 13](https://github.com/briatte/srqm/issues/12) is partucarly welcome.
+If you are reading this online on GitHub, please feel free to [report issues][issues] or ask for enhancements.
+Feedback on [running the course in Stata 13](https://github.com/briatte/srqm/issues/12) is particularly welcome.

-__Students__ -- please check with your instructor _as soon as possible_ if you have any questions or are having difficulties with the course setup, which will be explained extensively in class.
+__Students__ – please check with your instructor _as soon as possible_ if you have any questions or are having difficulties with the course setup, which will be explained extensively in class.
 Welcome to the course, and talk to you soon!

 [stata]: http://www.stata.com/